-When Is a Delinquent FBAR Necessary?
+When is a Delinquent FBAR Submission Necessary?

-The delinquent FBAR must include a statement explaining why the form is being filed late.
+The delinquent FBAR submission procedures include a statement explaining why the form is being filed late.
 Failing to file the FBAR on time will not lead to the IRS imposing a penalty, unless an investigation discovers that the taxpayer failed to report income.

 As with most IRS requirements, there is a specific procedure that must be followed by taxpayers who are filing a delinquent FBAR form.
 That process includes the following:

 Not everyone is able to file electronically.
-In such a case, taxpayers must contact FinCEN’s regulatory help line at 1-800-949-2732 or, from outside the United States, 1-703-905-3975 in order to determine any possible alternatives to electronic filing.
+In such a case, taxpayers must contact FinCEN’s regulatory helpline at 1-800-949-2732 or, from outside the United States, 1-703-905-3975 in order to determine any possible alternatives to electronic filing.
 FBARs should not be filed with your federal tax return.

 What Forms Are Required to File a Delinquent FBAR?